-Engagement between a Whale and a \ Sword-Fish, at the distance of a Gun-shot from our Frigat.
-We were perfectly charm'd when we saw the Sword-Fish jump out of the water in order to dart its Spear into the Body of the Whale, when oblig'd to take breath.
-This entertaining show lasted at least
+Engagement between a Whale and a \ Sword Fish, at the Distance of a Gun-shot from our Frigate.
+We were perfectly charm'd when we saw the Sword-Fish jump out of the Water in order to dart its Spear into the Body of the Whale, when obliged to take Breath.
+This enter-

-\ Espadon, a Fish between 10 and 15 Foot long, being four Foot in circumference, and having in its Snout a fort of Saw which is four Foot long, four Inches broad, and six Lines thick.
+\ Espadon, a Fish between 10 and 15 Foot long, being four Foot in Circumference, and having in its Snout a fort of Saw which is four Foot long, four Inches broad, and six Lines thick.

-This River is four Leagues broad where we then rode, and twenty two at its Mouth; but it contracts it felf gradually, as it approaches to its fource.
-Two days after, the Wind standing East, we weigh'd Anchor; and being favour'd by the Tyde, got safe through the Channel of the Red Island, in which the Currents are apt to turn a Vessel on one side, as well as at the Island of Coudres, which lies some Leagues higher.
-But upon the Coast of the last
+This River is four Leagues broad where we then rode, and twenty two at its Mouth; but it contracts itself gradually, as it approaches to its Source.
+Two Days after, the Windstanding East, we weigh'd Anchor; and being favour'd by the Tyde, got safe through the Channel of the Red Island, in which the Currents are apt to turn a Vessel on one Side, as well as at the Island of Coudress, which lies some